 In "Chicken Jack", the only reason that the spell cast on Jack wears off is because the moody wizard flew off the handle upon the cock fighter manager bumping into and accusing said wizard of not watching where he was going.
 The spell reversed Jack's condition, but turned the manager into a chicken himself.
 The confused look on said wizard really sells the whole bit.

 Vendor: Welcome back.
 The chicken again?

 Jack: NO!NO CHICKEN!!
-(Pounds the counter and sends a spoon flying) I mean, I will have the shrimp instead.
+(Pounds the counter and sends a spoon flying) I mean, thank you but no. I will have the shrimp instead.

 What makes it even funnier is that Aku keeps trying to stab Jack even after it failed the first time and as he screams "How!?", his eye-brows start to grow back.

 There's one moment in "Jack and the Hunters" where Jack, cornered by the Emikandi, runs into a nearby ambiguously tall building, and discovers an orange button with an arrow pointing upwards.
 Figuring out what it's used for, Jack presses the button, and the room he's in starts to move up (turns out it's an elevator).
 This forces the Emikandi to follow him into the next available elevator and pursue him in a hilariously long, silent chase sequence where Jack continuously foils the Emikandi by getting off his elevator and simply walking into another.

 The entire of the episode "Aku's Fairy Tales", which focused on Aku's brand of storytelling to a group of young children:

 (Cut to Jack's baffled face as a goofy sound effect plays)